-Cyberpsychology is another relatively new field that investigates the way in which being online affects human behavior.
-In this role you might be researching topics such as virtual reality, artificial intelligence, social media, online behavior, human-machine interaction, and technology addiction.
-As a Cyberpsychologist, your role is likely to be more about research an analysis than interacting with individuals or groups of people.
+Cyberpsychology is another relatively new field investigating how online affects human behavior.
+In this role, you might research virtual reality, artificial intelligence, social media, online behavior, human-machine interaction, and technology addiction.
+As a Cyberpsychologist, your role will likely be more about research and analysis than interacting with individuals or groups of people.

 Developmental psychologists specialize in human development and change.
 While you can be a generalist, it’s more likely that you’ll specialize and work with a specific age group, pediatric, adolescent, young adult, or the elderly.
 This is because each life stage poses different developmental milestones and issues.
-You could be working either in research or in a clinical or educational setting.
+You could be working either in research or clinical or educational settings.
 Areas of particular interest include:

 - Attachment theory